GauBen/svelte-emails/README.md

 Here is our plan:

-1. We would write Svelte code with MJML elements
+1. We would write Svelte code with MJML elements:

 ```html
 <script lang="ts">